dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 An extension type `V` (which may include actual type arguments) can be used in an object pattern *(e.g., `case V(): ...` where `V` is an extension type)*.
-Exhaustiveness analysis will treat such patterns as if they had been an object pattern matching the extension type erasure of `V`.
+Exhaustiveness analysis will treat such patterns as if they had been an object pattern matching the extension type erasure of `V` (defined below).

 *In other words, we make no attempt to hide the representation type during the exhaustiveness analysis.
 The usage of such patterns is very similar to